pivotal/docs-tas-adapter/troubleshooting.md

 Creating the SecurityContextConstraint faila on a non-OpenShift cluster because the SecurityContextConstraint CRD is only present on OpenShift.
 Reinstall Application Service Adapter with the OpenShift setting turned off.

-### Installing the Application Service Adapter on an OpenShift Kubernetes distribution fails
+### Installing Application Service Adapter on an OpenShift Kubernetes distribution fails

 #### Symptom